Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 Mads Krabat is an artist, a veteran, a surviver, a father.
 Balancing life with four kids, physical damage (due to an IED impact) and a diagnose of PTSD, he has managed to find his way back after a heavy deroute and is setting creative mile stones with solo exhibitions and hugely ambitious projects.

 Mads aka “Krabaten” is larger than life and reminds us that creativity & art can be a healing path and a creative business outlet at the same time.
-Mads’s battle, art and story is second to none så brace yourself to meet a truly inspiring artist and get a personal deep dive into his story, art works and his atelier situated in Sydhavenen.
+Mads’s battle, art and story is second to none so brace yourself to meet a truly inspiring artist and get a personal deep dive into his story, art works and his atelier situated in Sydhavenen.

 Marc Eggen from Kulbroen will be your guide on this tour in the surrounding neighborhood called Sydhavnen (South Harbor).
 It is undergoing massive changes and the transformation from a industrial area 50+ years ago to a new creative centre in Aarhus is fascinating.
 You will get a deeper understanding of the enormous redevelopment, including the impact the Kulbroen project has had on the development.
-Remember a warm jacket!

 Marc Eggen from Kulbroen will be your guide on this tour where we explore the transformation of a concrete piece of the city’s industrial heritage.
 You will experience anecdotes and visualizations of what Kulbroen has been – and what it is turning into as a urban space, cultural institution, and heart of the surrounding Sydhavnen district.
 We will tour this landmark’s past, present, and future while experiencing the process and construction site first-hand.
-Remember a warm jacket!